-Each area receives a rating of "Meets the Standard," "Partially Meets the Standard," or "Does Not the Meet Standard" as defined below:
+Each area receives a rating of "Meets the Standard," "Partially Meets the Standard," or "Does Not the Meet Standard" as illustrated on the previous page.

 District Needs

 The applicant must clearly respond to the needs identified by the district in its QSA and outlined in the CQS.